 Of all the new TV technologies to emerge over the last few years, it’s arguable that none has had as big an impact on overall picture quality as High Dynamic Range, or HDR.
-When properly implemented, HDR makes a bigger difference to most people than the move from Full HD (1080p) to 4K Ultra HD resolution, even though the latter tech (and its higher-resolution sibling, 8K) tends to be what most manufacturers like to highlight when marketing their various TV models.
+When properly implemented, HDR makes everything pop, while enhancing details and improving color.
+We think it has been more impactful than the move from Full HD (1080p) to 4K Ultra HD or even 8K resolution.

 The three dynamic formats include Advanced HDR by Technicolor, and two much more commonly known formats for the home: HDR10+, a license-free format developed in part by Samsung, and Dolby Vision.
 Unlike static formats, dynamic formats can adapt as you watch, boosting or reducing HDR elements based on each scene, down to a frame-by-frame level of detail.
 It takes way more data to do HDR this way, but experts agree: Being able to fine-tune color, contrast, and brightness for each scene can have a big impact on HDR quality.

 As touched on above, Dolby Vision is a proprietary, dynamic HDR format developed by Dolby Labs.
-By adjusting the picture on a scene-by-scene (and even frame-by-frame) basis, it lets you see more detail, with better color accuracy.
+Adjusting the picture on a scene-by-scene (and even frame-by-frame) basis, lets you see more detail with better color accuracy.
 It is constantly making adjustments so that each image on the screen is optimized.
 But there’s more to it than that.

 In addition to the ability for content creators to tweak picture settings at a highly granular level, Dolby Vision supports a much wider range of possible settings than the more conventional (and static) HDR10.
 For instance, HDR10 supports a maximum picture brightness of 1,000 nits for TVs.
 Dolby Vision can go much brighter — up to 10,000 nits.

 The same is true for color accuracy.
 HDR10 lets content creators specify color using 10 bits of data, whereas Dolby Vision supports up to 12 bits.
-That spec might not seem like a big deal — after all, that’s only a difference of 2 bits — but it makes a huge difference.
-With 10 bits, you can pick from amongst 1,024 shades of each primary color, which gives you over a billion total possible colors.
+That spec might not seem like a big deal — by the numbers, that’s only a difference of 2 bits — but it makes a huge difference.
+With 10 bits, you can pick from 1,024 shades of each primary color, which gives you over a billion total possible colors.
 Again, that sounds huge until you realize that 12 bits give you 4,096 shades and a total of over 68 billion colors.

 If that sounds like overkill, when it comes to your TV, it is.
-For the moment, there are no TVs you can buy that are capable of displaying 10,000 nits of brightness or the 64 billion colors that Dolby Vision provides.
-Even the brightest TVs on the market tend to max out at 2,000 nits of brightness, and not even LG’s OLED E-series offers better than 10-bit color support.
+For the moment, there are no TVs you can buy that are capable of displaying 10,000 nits of brightness or the 68 billion colors that Dolby Vision provides.
+Even the brightest TVs on the market tend to max out at 3,000 nits of brightness, and not even LG’s newest flagship OLED TV offers better than 10-bit color support.
 That said, TV technology is advancing very rapidly so Dolby Vision’s current above-and-beyond specs may seem perfectly reasonable in another five years.

 Few devices currently support HDR10+ and even fewer sources of content are available in HDR10+, though this is beginning to change.
 In time, thanks to the free licensing of the HDR10+ standard, we could see the tables turn.
 If you’re wondering about future support for these competing formats, here’s something to keep in mind: Any device that currently supports Dolby Vision ought to be able to support HDR10+ too, via a firmware upgrade.
 Moreover, there would be little cost to manufacturers that chose to do this.
 The same is not true for Dolby Vision, which adds a licensing cost in addition to the cost of developing the firmware itself.